flaviogf/skills_matrix/README.md

 [ ] As a user I can destroy a skill

-[ ] As a developer I can inform my skill points

 [ ] As a user I can list the developers

 [ ] As a user I can see a developer